Marketing Committee, Chair

-Caroline R. Hahn is a trial attorney specializing in criminal defense.
-She is the founding partner of H & H Law Group, LLP located in Orange County.
+Caroline R. Hahn, Esq. is a trial attorney specializing in criminal defense.
+She is a founding partner of Hahn Attorneys, LLP located in Orange County.
 Caroline started her legal career as a Deputy Public Defender in Orange County and also as a Deputy Federal Public Defender for the Central District of California.
 A large part of her practice involves representing juveniles who have been charged with crimes.
 Caroline has a heart for these youth, many of whom come from struggling homes, gang involvement, and are victims of abuse.
 Caroline is also very active in the Asian American legal community.
 She was a past president of the Orange County Korean American Bar Association and a past board member of the Orange County Asian American Bar Association.

 Caroline and her husband have three children.
 When Caroline is not working, she is running around town for her children's baseball games, basketball games, and dance classes.

 Jennifer Jana is an attorney who has represented Fortune 100, government agency, and startup clients.
 Her experience includes business, entertainment, intellectual property, and real estate matters.
 As a first-generation American, she has a global perspective and trained in Budapest, London, and Vienna.